bcdev/h2ops/README.md

 - add tests for cookiecutter template
 - add starter tests within the template
 - add github worklfow for testing
-- add function to create dags from a config file.
 - add model deployment on remote server
 - add trigger-based example dags